racsing/data-science-with-python/README.md

 # data-science-with-python
- This repository contains hands-on examples, Jupyter notebooks, and Python scripts for data manipulation, transformation, and analysis using NumPy and Pandas.
+ This repository contains hands-on examples, Jupyter notebooks, and Python scripts for data manipulation, transformation, and analysis using NumPy, Pandas and Matplotlib.